SahilMund/Hospital-API/README.md

 5. /patients/:id/all_reports → List all the reports of a patient oldest to latest

 ```
-- This is a GET method.
+- This is a GET request.
 - Patient Id is coming from Url Params
 - Patient Id should be a valid Object Id
 - Only registered Patients details can be generated, else it will ask to register the user